Famous Cancer People

-As I update this, Diana's eldest son William and his wife Kate have a bouncing, baby boy named George, and now a daughter named Charlotte.
+Now, in 2017, Diana's eldest son William and his wife Kate have an active toddler named George, a daughter named Charlotte, and a new baby on the way.
 I hope the couple remains strong enough to protect themselves and their family from all the public scrutiny which they will be subjected to.

 Nelson Mandela—7/18/1918—12/05/2013-- became the first ever democratically elected President of South Africa for the period from 1994-1999.
 Mandela was an anti-apartheid activist, during a time where rich, white people dominated the African land where he was from, and did all he could to bring attention to the inequities the black people endured from the whites who overtook his country.

 Mandela was arrested in 1962, and falsely convicted of sabotage, serving a prison sentence of 27 years, primarily on Robbin Island.
 It is not unusual for Cancer people to either be forced into lonely living situations, either of their own making, or because they choose to, like Thoreau.
 Immediately upon attaining his release, he began negotiations which led to democracy in South Africa in 1994.
 He advocated policies fighting poverty and inequality during his Presidency.